 For a milder experience, head to the beautiful town of Wolfville and spend a day at the surrounding Annapolis Valley vineyards to sample the best Nova Scotia wines.
 The province’s l’Acadie grapes thrive in cold temperatures, and produce Tidal Bay which is a local favourite.

-Enjoy an organized or self-guided tour of the Wolfville wineries, stopping at spots like Luckett Vineyards which is famous for its bright red phone booth in the middle of the vines, Lightfoot & Wolfville which has a beautiful, airy tasting room featuring rustic wood beams, and the Planter’s Ridge artisanal winery housed in a centuries-old timber frame barn.
+Enjoy an organized or self-guided tour of the Wolfville wineries, stopping at spots like Luckett Vineyards which is famous for its bright red phone booth in the middle of the vines, Lightfoot & Wolfville which has a beautiful, airy tasting room featuring rustic wood beams, and the Planter’s Ridge artisanal winery housed in a centuries-old timber frame barn (you can stay overnight, too!).

 5) Eat some east coast specialties